The Carpenters: Karen

-Karen possessed a powerful singing voice, and close miking brought out many nuances in her performances.
+Karen did not possess a powerful singing voice, but close miking brought out many nuances in her performances.
 Richard arranged their music to take advantage of this, though Karen had a three-octave vocal range.
 Richard's work with Karen was influenced by the music of Les Paul, whose overdubbing of the voice of wife and musical partner Mary Ford allowed her to be used as both the lead and harmony vocals.
 By multi-tracking, Richard was able to use Karen and himself for the harmonies to back Karen's lead.
 The overdubbed background harmonies were distinctive to the Carpenters, but it was the soulful, engaging sound of Karen's lead voice that made them so recognizable.
 Record executive Mike Curb said it was Karen's voice that took the Carpenters above straight pop music into pop rock.
 She was known as a "one take wonder" and could deliver a strong performance on the first attempt.

-Karen was an accomplished drummer, which was her original musical role, but she soon began to sing for the group too.
+Karen was an accomplished drummer, which was her original musical role, but she soon began to sing for them too.
 Before 1974, Karen played the drums for a number of their songs, although some had Hal Blaine playing.
 Blaine later reported that while Karen was a capable drummer he was brought in for studio work partly because Karen was accustomed to playing loudly for live audiences and thus was unfamiliar with the more subtle playing required in recording facilities of the era.
 She considered herself a "drummer who sang".
-However, while Karen's vocals soon became the centerpiece of the group's performances, at 5 ft 4 in tall, performing behind her drum kit made it difficult for audiences to see her and it was soon apparent to Richard and their manager that the audience wanted to see more of Karen.
+However, while Karen's vocals soon became the centerpiece of their performances, at 5 ft 4 in tall, performing behind her drum kit made it difficult for audiences to see her and it was soon apparent to Richard and their manager that the audience wanted to see more of Karen.
 Although unwilling, she eventually agreed to sing the ballads standing up front, returning to her drums for the lesser known songs.

-As the group's popularity increased, demand for Karen's vocals at the expense of her drumming overshadowed her abilities and, gradually, she played the drums less; for A Kind of Hush, she played no drums at the sessions at all, although she continued to sporadically drum in concert.
+As their popularity increased, demand for Karen's vocals at the expense of her drumming overshadowed her abilities and, gradually, she played the drums less; for A Kind of Hush, she played no drums at the sessions at all, although she continued to sporadically drum in concert.
 From early 1976 onward, the tours featured a drum medley for Karen, and a piano solo number for Richard.
 Karen made a final return to studio drumming for the track "When It's Gone (It's Just Gone)" on Made in America, albeit in tandem with Nashville session drummer Larrie Londin, and she also provided percussion in tandem with Paulinho da Costa on "Those Good Old Dreams".
 Karen used Ludwig drums, Zildjian cymbals, a Rogers foot pedal and hi-hat stand, 11A drumsticks and Remo drumheads.